MrAwesome/ruwi/README.md

 Ruwi simplifies connecting to the Internet on Linux.

-It does this by providing a simple CLI for interacting with many different Linux existing networking and selection utilities.
+It does this by providing a simple CLI for interacting with many different existing Linux networking and selection utilities.

 Bluetooth support is planned, but currently not in progress.

 Ruwi is still heavily under construction, but feel free to tinker away.
-Wired and wireless connections are heavily tested and working well.
+Wired and wireless connections are thoroughly tested and working well.
 If something doesn't work for you, feel free to create an issue on GitHub.

 Ruwi is written in 100% safe Rust, and will stay that way.